Goa Legislative Assembly

 pdfView / Download

-The following Cut Motions to Demand No. 76 – Electricity and Demand No. 86 – New and Renewable Energy have been received from the Members as shown below against the respective Demands, which are fixed for discussion on the 7th August, 2023.
+The following Cut Motions to Demand No. 74 – Water Resources has been received from the Member as shown below against the respective Demand, which are fixed for discussion on 31st July, 2024.

 pdfView / Download